OWASP/owasp.github.io/_drafts/draft-blog-readme.md

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 To add new posts, simply add a file in the `_posts` directory that follows the convention `YYYY-MM-DD-name-of-post.ext` and includes the necessary front matter.
 Take a look at the source for this post to get an idea about how it works.

+You will also need to copy and paste the 'front matter' (the lines between --- and --- above) into the top of your post, changing the items author, author_image, categories, and title.

 Jekyll also offers powerful support for code snippets: